 Bodil Umegård continues:

-Then you always have to keep in mind that things look very different across the country.
+Then you always have to keep in mind that things look very different in the country.
 In two out of three municipalities, the number of people of working age is decreasing, so things look different.

-The number of people aged 85 or older will increase by 60 percent over the next ten years.
+The proportion of people aged 85 or older will increase by 60 percent over the next ten years.
 At the same time, the number of people of working age will decrease in two out of three municipalities.
 By 2033, about a quarter of those employed in elderly care in 2023 will retire.

 In elderly care, the number of employees would need to increase by around 32 percent by 2033, if nothing changes.